 To the southwest of the city you can find Coyoacan, a pleasant stroll past shopping and restaurants with a Church where you can see weddings and quinceaneras taking place.
 Find the upper-class and well groomed San Angel area in this region of the city where you can find little artisan shops, restaurants and shopping.
-Also worth discovering are the Frida Kahlo Museum and Museo Casa Studio Diego Rivera y Frida Kahlo.
+This is actually where the Kahlo Museum was located.

 To the south is Xochimilco where you can take a colorful gondola-like boat called a trajinera across the river past floating gardens (artificial islands) called chinampas.
 This particular area is a World Heritage Site and has been around since the pre-hispanic era.
 Check out pictures of Xochimilco here!